Cetis/intelligent-campus/udd/booking.md

 String (255)

 ### Notes
-It is expected that sites / organisations will have their own code lists for EVENT_PERIOD values.
+It is expected that sites / organisations will have their own code lists for BOOKING_PERIOD values.

 ## SPECIFIC_DATE
 ### Description
-A single specified date to which the event applies> Use this property if the event is a single non-recurring event, or the event source represents all events as  single events.
+A single specified date to which the booking applies> Use this property if the event is a single non-recurring event, or the event source represents all events as  single events.

 ### Format
 W3C DateTime